StackVista/stackstate-docs/setup/cli/cli-sts.md

 #### API token

-By default, the CLI will authenticate using the API token that you provided when you saved the configuration.
+By default, the CLI will authenticate using the API token that you provided when the CLI configuration was saved.

 #### Service tokens